Contact information

 Research Summary

 My research focuses on the neurobiology of pain and touch sensation.
 In particular, my work interrogates the functional role of different populations of sensory neurons.
-Sensory neurons are heterogeneous nerve cells that innervate sensory targets such as the skin, and extend central terminals which enter the dorsal horn of the spinal cord.
-I study this sensory circuit and aim to understand the mechanisms that govern normal (protective) touch and pain, and how following injury or disease pain can become chronic (neuropathic pain).
+Sensory neurons are heterogeneous nerve cells that innervate sensory targets such as the skin and muscle, and extend central terminals which enter the dorsal horn of the spinal cord.
+I study this sensory circuit and aim to understand the mechanisms that govern normal (protective) pain, and how following injury or disease pain can become chronic.

 My research has two avenues;

-- I am interested in how native ion channels and membrane transporters function in the sensory nervous system (such as Nav1.7, NCX3, SLC45A4), particularly in nociception and chronic pain.
-Understanding the role of native ion channels and transporters may offer new opportiunities to develop novel therapeutics for chronic pain.
+- Discovery research: I am interested in understanding how native ion channels, membrane transporters and partner proteins function in the sensory nervous system (such as Nav1.7, NCX3, SLC45A4), particularly in the context of touch, nociception and chronic pain.
+Understanding the role of these proteins may offer exciting opportiunities to develop novel therapeutics for chronic pain.

-To investigate these questions my research uses a wide range techniques including: Histology, molecular biology, viral construct design, chemogenetic silencing, patch-clamp electrophysiology and skin-nerve primary afferent recordings.
+To investigate these questions my research uses a wide range techniques including: Histology, molecular biology, gene-therapy design, viral construct design, chemogenetic silencing, human cellular models of chronic pain, patch-clamp electrophysiology and skin-nerve primary afferent recordings.

 Key publications